dukeofbrookhaven/GTFSTransportExperiments/README.md

 These are some relatively small (and mostly harmless) programs to exercise various programming concepts and systems.

-ShortestPath is a program written in C++ to compute the optimal transportation route from point A to point B using a particular transportation system.
-This reads data that complies with the General Transit Feed Specification (GTFS) and uses some STL algorithms to compute the shortest route, potentially using parallelization or even vectorization (depending upon your taste for overkill).
+ShortestPath is a program written in bare bones C++ (G++ 11, no database, no boost) to compute the optimal transportation route from point A to point B using a particular transportation system.
+This reads data that complies with the General Transit Feed Specification (GTFS) and uses some STL algorithms and other conventions provided by C++ 11.

 This started as a weekend bench project, and may reflect some serious shortcuts in the name of expediency, e.g. no Makefiles or serious build management.